 GDPR stands for General Data Protection Regulation.

-As customer interacts with Magento front-end and he submits his personal detail here, Magento frontend must also comply with GDPR.
-So, here are the some suggestions:
+As the customer interacts with Magento’s front-end and submits his personal details, Magento front-end must also comply with GDPR.
+So, here are some suggestions:

-◦ Personal Data: Customer must always know and aware of the information which is being used by the system.
-He should be able to see that personal data into his account.
-If possible then provide an option to customer for downloading the entire data which is being used by system.
+The customer must always know and be aware of the information used by the system.
+He should be able to see that personal data in his account.
+If possible, then provide an option to the customer to download the entire data used by the system.

-◦ Anonymising Personal Data: Customer should be able to anonymise his personal details anytime after completion of all of his orders as he might never want system to manage his personal after a specific period.
+The customer should be able to anonymize his personal details anytime after completion of all of his orders as he might never want the system to manage his personal after a specific period.

 Taking Magento 2 Database Backup with GDPR compliance

-As concern as Magento 2 database, generally, database dump is created which has structure and data of entire database.
-This dump usually include tables with personal data of customers such as name, addresses, invoices, orders, emails, mobile numbers. etc. Generally, when exporting customer’s data is not needed, it is considered as bad practice as the data might get stolen, lost or available to unwanted people.
+With Magento 2 database, a database dump is generally created that has the entire database’s structure and data.
+This dump usually includes tables with customers’ personal data such as names, addresses, invoices, orders, emails, numbers, etc. Generally, when exporting a customer’s data is not needed, it is considered bad practice as the data might get stolen, lost or available to unwanted people.

-To overcome this issue, N98-magerun2 provides a tool Database Dump Tool to manage the database dump in Magento 2 through command line.
+To overcome this issue, N98-magerun2 provides Database Dump Tool to manage the database dump in Magento 2 through the command line.

 To achieve this tool, N98-magerun2 should be installed and it can be installed through either Phar file or Composer.